Independent auditor’s report

 To the participants and the Supervisory Committee of Vesteda Residential Fund FGR

-The following statements for 2021: the consolidated statements of profit or loss and other comprehensive income and changes in equity.
+The following statements for 2022: the consolidated income statement, the consolidated statements of comprehensive income, changes in equity and cash flows.

 Basis for our opinion

-We are independent of Vesteda Residential Fund FGR in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
-Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).
+We are independent of Vesteda Residential Fund FGR in accordance with the Wet toezicht accountantsorganisaties (Wta, Audit firms supervision act), the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).

 We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.